When disaster strikes, you can make a difference.

 - Community outreach education

-- Emotional support (Read more about DE-BEST)
+- Behavioral and emotional support (Read more about DE-BEST)

 You will receive an alert in the event of a disaster and have the chance to either accept or decline the volunteer request.
 If you accept, specific instructions will be provided on where and when to report, and what is needed for the incident.
 There is no obligation to participate during activation.